Limiter burst doesn't have any effect

 dummynet burst on stock FreeBSD 10.1 does indeed work how I'd expect it to work.
 Ours doesn't have any impact whatsoever, with the exact same pipe config that has the expected behavior on 10.1.
 This has never worked, and there are too many 2.2 target issues already, so I just commented out the burst portion from the GUI bits.
 Can revisit later.

-#4 Updated by Ahmed Kamal over 5 years ago
+Updated by Ahmed Kamal about 7 years ago

 This issue is a blocker for me, I would really want the bursting functionality to work.
 I would like to help debug this issue as much as I can.
 I'm new to BSDs, but I'm quite experienced with Linux .. so I can hopefully get the hang of it